AlexAkulov/hungryfox/README.md

 **State: In development now!
 You probably will get many bugs!**

-HungryFox is a software for continious search for leaks of sensative information like passwords, api-keys, private certificates and etc in your repositories.
+HungryFox is a software for continuous search for leaks of sensitive information like passwords, api-keys, private certificates and etc in your repositories.

 HungryFox differs from other solutions as it can work as a daemon and efficiently scans each new commit in repo and sends notification about found leaks.

-HungryFor works on regex-patterns only and doesn't use analyze by entropy because in my opinion this way generates a lot of false positive events.
+HungryFor works on regex-patterns only and does not use analyze by entropy because in my opinion this way generates a lot of false positive events.
 Maybe analyse by entropy will be added in future.

-It is hard to write a good enough regex-pattern that could simultaneously find all leaks and not to generate a lot of false positive events so HungryFox in addition with regex-patterns has regex-filtres.
+It is hard to write a good enough regex-pattern that could simultaneously find all leaks and not to generate a lot of false positive events so HungryFox in addition with regex-patterns has regex-filters.
 You can write weak regex-pattern for search leaks and skip known false positive with the help of regex-filters.

 ## Features
-- [x] Patterns and filtres
+- [x] Patterns and filters
 - [x] State support
 - [x] Notifications by email
 - [x] History limit by time